neurobionics/opensourceleg/README.md

    - Click **Save & Test**
 6. Create your own dashboard using the Explore tab or panel editor
 7. Run your application, logs will stream into Grafana automatically

+### Subscribing to ROS topics
+This logger provides a performant way to collect telemetry over ROS2 topics.
+Under the hood we use `Zenoh` which optimizes discovery overhead and data transport.

+In traditional ROS systems, topic data is exchanged with DDS which can generate a large amount of traffic, especially when a significant number of publishers and subscribers are active.

+`Zenoh` mitigates this by giving the user the option to isolate the DDS traffic locally, relaying only pertinent topics over the network & using a single connection for all communications.

+#### Example setup instructions (over LAN):
+1. Download the `ros2dds` bridge provided by `zenoh` on the robot
+2. Configure the `zenoh.json5` file to match your setup - either using automatic discovery or hardcode a local ip address
+3. Run ROS nodes & bridge on the robot + call the `start_ros_subscriber` method on the host machine